-In the event that the need to use restraint cannot be reasonably anticipated for a particular student, or the parents/guardians refuse to provide consent therefore, appropriately trained staff may use such restraint when the student is acting in a manner that constitutes a clear and present danger to him/herself, to other students, or to employees.
+In the event that the need to use restraint cannot be reasonably anticipated for a particular student, or the parents/guardians refuse to provide consent therefore, appropriately trained staff may use such restraint when the student is acting in a manner that constitutes a clear and present danger to the student, to other students, or to employees.

-NOTIFICATION OF USE OF RESTRAINT AND PROCEDURES:
+NOTIFICATION TO PARENT/GUARDIAN OF USE OF RESTRAINT OR SECLUSION AND PROCEDURES:

-The use of restraints to control the aggressive behavior of an individual student shall cause the Charter School to notify the parent of the use of restraint and shall cause a meeting of the IEP team within 10 school days of the inappropriate behavior causing the use of restraints in order to review the effectiveness and appropriateness of the current IEP, unless the parent, after written notice, agrees in writing to waive the meeting.
+The use of restraints or seclusion to control the aggressive behavior of an individual student shall cause the Charter School to notify the parent of the use of restraint, as soon as practical and shall cause a meeting of the IEP Team within 10 school days of the inappropriate behavior causing the use of restraints or seclusion in order to review the effectiveness and appropriateness of the current IEP, unless the parent, after written notice, agrees in writing to waive the meeting.
 At this meeting, the IEP team shall consider whether the student needs a functional behavioral assessment, reevaluation, a new or revised positive behavior support plan or a change of placement to address the inappropriate behavior.